 If the child is to be collected by someone who is not the parent at the end of the session, there is an agreed procedure that must be followed to identify the designated person.
-Password are also required, for the designated adult.
+Photo identification or a password are also required, where possible, for the designated adult.
 Parents are informed about these arrangements and reminded about them regularly.
 Other than the parents or legal guardian of the child, we do not allow anyone under the age of 18 to collect.
 If anyone under the age of 18 arrives to collect a child, the parent will be contacted.

 The child's key person or other nominated staff member must plan the departure of the child.
-This should include opportunities to discuss the child's day with the parent.
+This should include opportunities to discuss the child's day with the parent, e.g. meals, sleep time, activities, interests, progress and friendships.
 The parent should be told about any accidents or incidents and the appropriate records must be signed by the parent before departure.
 Where applicable, all medicines should be recovered from the medicine box or fridge after the parent has arrived and handed to him/her personally.
 The Medication policy is to be followed regarding parent signatures.

-The nursery will not release a child to anyone other than the known parent unless an agreement has been made at the time of arrival.
+The nursery will not release a child to anyone other than the known parent unless a prior agreement has been made.
 In the case of any emergency such as a parent being delayed and arranging for a designated adult to collect a child, the parent should inform the designated adult of the agreed procedure and contact the nursery about the arrangements as soon as possible.
 If in any doubt the nursery will check the person's identity by ringing the child's parent or their emergency contact number (please refer to the Late collection and non-collection of children policy).

-On departure, the Manager/Deputy Manager will mark the attendance register immediately to show that the child has left the premises.
+On departure, the staff member releasing the child must mark the attendance register immediately to show that the child has left the premises.